American bison hunting: Diminishing herds and the effects on tribes

-Already Castaneda noted the typical relations of two different plains people relying heavily on the same food source: "they ... are enemies of each other."
-The bison hunting resulted in loss of land for a number of tribal nations.
-Indirectly, it often disturbed the rhythm of a tribal life, caused economic losses and hardship, and damaged tribal autonomy.
+Already Castaneda noted the typical relations of two different plains people relying heavily on the same food source: "They ... are enemies of each other."
+The bison hunting resulted in the loss of land for many tribal nations.
+Indirectly, it often disturbed the rhythm of tribal life, caused economic losses and hardship, and damaged tribal autonomy.
 As long as bison hunting went on, intertribal warfare was omnipresent.

 Loss of land and disputes over the hunting grounds

 Tribes forced away from the game-rich areas had to try their luck on the edges of the best buffalo habitats.
 Small tribes found it hard to do even that.
-Due to attacks in the 1850s and 1860s, the villages of the Upper Missouri "hardly dared go into the plains to hunt buffalo".
+Due to attacks in the 1850s and 1860s, the villages of Upper Missouri "hardly dared go into the plains to hunt buffalo".
 The Sioux would stay near Arikara villages "and keep the bison away, so they could sell meat and hides to the Arikaras".

 The Kiowas have an early history in parts of present-day Montana and South Dakota.
 Here they fought the Cheyenne, "who challenged their right to hunt buffalo".
 Later, the Kiowas headed for the south together with the Comanche, when "the Lakota (Teton Sioux) drove them from the Black Hills territory".
-In present-day Montana, the better-armed Blackfoot pushed the Kutenai, Flathead and Shoshone off the plains.
-In the start of the 19th century, they claimed the buffalo ranges entirely to the Rocky Mountains and fought all conceived as intruders.
+In present-day Montana, the better-armed Blackfoot pushed the Kutenai, Flathead, and Shoshone off the plains.
+At the start of the 19th century, they claimed the buffalo ranges entirely to the Rocky Mountains and fought all conceived as intruders.
 The less numerical tribe peoples west of the continental divide did not accept this.
 Their ancestors had hunted on the Great Plains and they would continue the tradition at all cost.
 "When we go to hunt Bison, we also prepare for war with the Peeagans [Piegan Blackfeet] and their allies", revealed a Flathead chief.
 A Kutenai gave this description of tribal hunts during buffalo days, "Across the mountains they went out on the prairie, but they were afraid of the Piegans."

-In 1866, the Pend d'Oreilles crossed the Rocky Mountain from the west, just to be attacked by tribes as they entered the plains.
+In 1866, the Pend d'Oreilles crossed the Rocky Mountains from the west, just to be attacked by tribes as they entered the plains.
 They lost 21 people.
 The beaten hunting party returned in a "horrible condition" and "all nearly famished".
-Often, the attackers tried to capture dried meat, equipment and horses during a fight.
-Lack of horses owing to raids reduced the chances for securing an ample amount of meat on the hunts.
+Often, the attackers tried to capture dried meat, equipment, and horses during a fight.
+The lack of horses owing to raids reduced the chances of securing an ample amount of meat on the hunts.
 In 1860, the Ponca lost 100 horses, while the Mandan and Hidatsa saw the enemy disappear with 175 horses in a single raid in 1861.